dvajs/dva-docs/v1/en-us/getting-started.md

 2. How to organize code after created app?
 3. How to build, deploy and publish after development?

-And somethins about code organization.
+And somethings about code organization.

 1. How to write Component?
 1. How to write CSS?